Ninenium/NavHud/Readme.txt

 MIT

 Change-log:
-version 1.1.3
+version 1.2.0
+ - Updated code for KSP 1.0 changes (Addle)
+ - Made the burn time display a little better (minutes and others displayed rather than just total seconds) (Addle) version 1.1.3
  - Fixed bug where map view setting wasn't being saved and restored.
- - Burn calculations now take into account reducing mass during the burn. version 1.1.2
+ - Burn calculations now take into account reducing mass during the burn (Addle) version 1.1.2
  - Added triangles at screen edge that point to markers that are out of view.
  - Added smoothing to markers at speeds below 1 m/s.